Google Analytics integration

 - Chat rated good – visitor rates the chat as good using the “Rate this conversation” option

 - Chat started – visitor sends the first message in the chat (no other messages were sent yet)

 - Fly message displayed – visitor receives a message that is displayed in the popup preview (the “fly”)

-- Offline message displayed – visitor contacts you while the chat is offline and receives the offline message
+- Offline message – visitor contacts you while the chat is offline and receives the offline message

-- Pre-Chat Survey displayed – the Pre-Chat Survey pops up for the visitor when they attempt to contact you (you have to enable the Pre-Chat Survey feature in the Channels section for this event to work)
+- Pre-Chat Survey started – the Pre-Chat Survey pops up for the visitor when they attempt to contact you (you have to enable the Pre-Chat Survey feature in the Channels section for this event to work)